Studying charm hadronisation into baryons with azimuthal correlations of $\Lambda_{\rm c}^{+}$ with charged particles in pp collisions at $\mathbf{\sqrt{\it s} = 13}$ TeV: Systematic uncertainties

 The systematic uncertainty values from the mentioned sources impacting the azimuthal correlation distribution are summarised in Table~\ref{systematic_table}.
 The total systematic uncertainty for each $\Delta\varphi$ bin in the correlation distribution was derived by summing the contributions mentioned above in quadrature.

 The systematic uncertainties impacting the near- and away-side peak observables, i.e. peak yields and widths, were assessed based on the following contributions: (i) the total $\Delta\varphi$-independent systematic uncertainty, which affects the correlation distribution as a scale factor, and hence impacts the near- and away-side peak yield values by the same relative amount; (ii) the $\Delta\varphi$-dependent uncertainty on the correlation distribution, whose impact on the peak observables was addressed by repeating the fits after shifting all the points of the correlation distribution upwards and downwards by $1\sigma$; (iii) the uncertainty related to the fit configuration, in particular on the choice of the baseline value and of the generalised Gaussian $\beta$ parameter.
 The impact of this uncertainty was evaluated by repeating the fit after determining the baseline position using alternative $\Dphi$ ranges, as well as leaving the $\beta$ parameter free, and calculating the root-mean-square of the peak observables evaluated from the variations.
+Among the above uncertainty sources, the choice of the baseline value represents the dominant contribution to the peak-observable uncertainties.
 The overall systematic uncertainty on the peak yields was determined by summing in quadrature the contributions from (i), (ii), and (iii).
 For the widths, being insensitive to scale factors, only the sum in quadrature of the contributions from (ii) and (iii) was considered.
+The ranges of the overall systematic uncertainties on these observables are 8--29\% for the near-side yields, 6--30\% for the near-side widths, and 12--54\% for the away-side yields, depending on the transverse momentum range.
+In the calculation of the ratios of the $\Lc$ baryons and D mesons associated yields and widths, the mentioned uncertainties were propagated as uncorrelated with the exception of those related to the tracking efficiency of the associated particles and to the beauty feed-down subtraction.
+The former was assumed to be fully correlated and cancels out in the ratios; for the latter, for each observable, the ratio was recalculated varying coherently the assumptions involved in the feed-down subtraction for both $\Lc$ baryons and D mesons azimuthal correlation functions and the uncertainty was estimated from the envelope of the values obtained.